 This is a gradual method where once you have placed your child in the crib awake, you would sit in a chair next to the crib until they fall asleep.
 If they wake throughout the night, you would sit back in the chair.
 Every few days you would move the chair further out of the room until you are out completely, gradually fading out your presence.

-You must be comfortable with your baby’s sleep plan and the method you choose so that you can be consistent.
+Sleep training is not everyone and each family is different.
+If you do decide to sleep train, you must be comfortable with your baby’s sleep plan and the method you choose so that you can be consistent.
 Do your research and choose a method that both you and your partner support.
-It’s important to note that choosing a sleep training method is the last tool to use when it comes to improving your child’s sleep

 Learn More From Dr. Mom